USAFA-ECE/ece382/_sources/Assignments/homework2.md

 ## 🚚 Deliverables
-Use the debugger and step through the program to answer the questions in Gradescope.
+Use the debugger and step through the program to answer the questions on Gradescope.

 ```{Important}
 Go to Gradescope to answer homework questions.